TEENODER/Ping-Pong/README.md

 # Ping Pong Game
 ***
-_Is A Game That Can Pe Played An Adult As Well As Teen_
+_Is A Game That Can Pe Played An Adult As Well As Teen With Survival Time Functionality_

 ### SCREEN SHOT
 ***